Please tell us about your family and educational background?

 What inspired you to get involved in the landscaping industry?

-Environmental responsibility, sustainability and water conservation are the big issues affecting the landscaping industry at the moment.
+Environmental responsibility, sustainability, carbon footprints and water conservation are the big issues affecting the landscaping industry at the moment.
 How do you ensure these key factors are incorporated into your work without sacrificing on the overall design and layout of a project?

-Do you think that the scarcity of water in the UAE has put pressure on landscape architects to create more hardscape with arid desert plants and trees that can withstand the heat?
+Do you think that the scarcity of water in the region has put pressure on landscape architects to create more hardscape with arid desert plants and trees that can withstand the heat?

 If so, do you agree that the need for water conservation and less irrigation will have a negative impact on your creative abilities when it comes to designing ‘green’ landscape?

-Which project have you been most proud of in your career to date and why?
+Which project have you been most proud of throughout your career and why?

 If you could create your dream project, what would it entail?

 My dream project would be a climatically and culturally sensitive urban intervention, with landscape and architectural design input.
 The final product would read as a single entity with a seamless connection from inside to out.

 As a woman in a male dominated profession, what has been your experience working in this field in the Middle East?